GIScience/ohsome-quality-api/docs/indicators_en.md

 maximum.

 ### Limitations
-- different meaningful for different indicators
-  - better for small/ punctual object (houses)
-  - worse for big polygons (land use -> one abrupt mapping step -> low completeness)
+Informativeness varies across topics: performs better for small, discrete objects (e.g., houses) but worse for large polygons (e.g., land use), where a single abrupt mapping step can lead to low completeness.
-  -

 ### References